 To produce hydrogen, a feedstock that is brought into contact with a source of energy is required.
 Both the feedstock and the source of energy can differ.
 In practice, there are three different production processes:

 Gray hydrogen is produced using fossil fuels (such as coal or natural gas) and steam.
 As a result, this form of hydrogen production is also called steam methane reforming.
-The advantage of this production method is that the costs are relatively low, and large-scale production is possible.
+The most important advantage of this production method is that the costs are relatively low, and large-scale production is possible.

 A significant disadvantage, however, is that CO2 is released during production.
 This, unfortunately, makes gray hydrogen harmful to the environment.

 Currently, about 95% of hydrogen is produced by steam methane reforming.
 This is performed in large reformers, which split hydrocarbon into hydrogen and carbon.

 The production of blue hydrogen is basically the same as that of gray hydrogen, with one difference.
 The vast amount of CO2 released during the production process is not absorbed into the air but captured or reused.

 This makes blue hydrogen a lot more sustainable than gray hydrogen.
 However, capturing the C02 requires energy, reducing the final yield in total energy.

 Green hydrogen production uses green energy and water.
 Using electrolysis, the water is converted into hydrogen and oxygen.
 This method of production does not release CO2, which makes green hydrogen the only genuinely sustainable hydrogen.

 Large-scale production of green hydrogen would be a significant step forward in making fuel and energy more sustainable.
 Unfortunately, this is currently not the case because several factors make the production of green hydrogen problematic:

 - The production of green hydrogen is very costly compared to that of gray hydrogen.
 Electrolysis technologies are expensive, and green energy is also (for now) more costly than gray electricity.

 - Electrolysis consumes a relatively large amount of energy.
 Critics, therefore, ask whether it would not be more efficient to feed the used electricity directly into the energy network.
 With electrolysis, you actually have an efficiency of 70%.
 This means that 30% of the generated energy is lost in the process of making hydrogen.